Sarah627/Java_miniatures/README.md

   2. Number 2, have two parts the left part is the class name 'Math' as it's a static method ,and it should be invoked using the class name then the method name with an access operator `.` or the period.

 ##### Value-Returning Method vs Void Method:
-  - Void method is used as a `statement` that can stand alone while the value returning-value method is treated as a value as shown in the previous example, the value returned by the method calculateDistance can have two distinations:
+  - Void method is used as a `statement` that can standalone while the value returning-value method is treated as a value as shown in the previous example, the value returned by the method calculateDistance can have two destinations:
      1. Is to be stored in a variable or array or whatever of the same type, or
      2. To be passed to the print statement 'if it can be printed directly' to be printed on the console.
-  - A returning-value method must have a `return` keyword followed by the returned value to terminates the method execution, while the void method terminates when its execution approaches the closing curly braces.
+  - A returning-value method must have a `return` keyword followed by the returned value to terminate the method execution, while the void method terminates when its execution approaches the closing curly braces.
-  - Another note is that your method implementation must gurantee that the method will return the value at the end, look at the following example:
+  - Another note is that your method implementation must guarantee that the method will return the value at the end, look at the following example:

     - A return statement is required for a value-returning method.
 The method given in (a) is logically correct, but it has a compile error because the Java compiler thinks this method might not return a value.